Mount Kosciuszko: Etymology and charting

-The mountain was named by the Polish explorer Paweł (Paul) Edmund Strzelecki in 1840, in honour of Polish-Lithuanian freedom fighter General Tadeusz Kościuszko, because of its perceived resemblance to the Kościuszko Mound in Kraków, Poland.
+The mountain was named by the Polish explorer Paweł (Paul) Edmund Strzelecki in 1840, in honour of Tadeusz Kościuszko, general and hero of the Kościuszko Uprising and American Revolutionary War, because of its perceived resemblance to the Kościuszko Mound in Kraków, Poland.

 An exploration party led by Strzelecki and James Macarthur beside him with Indigenous guides Charlie Tarra and Jackey set off on what is called Strzelecki’s Southern expedition.
 Macarthur was seeking new pastures.
 Strzelecki wanted to investigate the climate, geology, paleontology and geography of NSW and to publish his findings.
 This included identifying Australia’s highest summit, which Strzelecki reached on 12 March 1840.

 The approach was made from Geehi Valley.
 After climbing Hannel’s Spur, the peak now named Mount Townsend was reached.
 Here Strzelecki used his instruments to make observations.
 Mt Townsend is Australia's second highest mountain, adjacent to and almost the same height as Mt Kosciuszko, and Strzelecki saw that the neighbouring peak was slightly higher.
 In the presence of Macarthur he named the higher summit Mount Kosciusko after the famous Polish-Lithuanian military leader who died in 1817.
 As it was late, Macarthur decided to return to camp and Strzelecki alone climbed the Kosciuszko summit.

 Based on Strzelecki’s records, Australia’s highest summit was mapped.
 A cartographical mistake made in an edition of Victorian maps transposed Mount Kosciusko to the position of the present Mount Townsend.
 Later editions of the map continued to show the original location.
 NSW maps did not make this mistake.